DBCDK/bibliotekdk-next-frontend/src/components/base/translate/README.md

 http://bibdk-backend-www-master.febib-staging.svc.cloud.dbc.dk/
 and prod:
 http://bibdk-backend-www-master.febib-prod.svc.cloud.dbc.dk/

-Translations are transferred from prod to staging every now and then.
-So translations on staging server are NOT permanent but overwritten on transfers.
-For details on transfor, check **OVERWRITE STG WITH PROD**
+The translations on staging server are overwritten with production data once in a while.
+So translations on staging server are NOT permanent but will be overwritten regularly.
+For details on this, check **OVERWRITE STG WITH PROD**
 Translation on prod are permanent.

 REMEMBER